The Buyer Persona: Marketing to Everyone is Marketing to No One

 A buyer persona is a fictional representation of your ideal customer.
 Typically well known in marketing or sales, a customer/buyer/product/service persona has an impact on almost every aspect of your business and will allow you to tailor content to the specific needs, concerns and behaviours of different buyers.
 These personas should be based both in market research and insight from your actual customer base.

-There are quite a few awesome free resources out there to help you in creating a buyer persona and we’ve added another to the list ;) Our downloadable template is one that Natalie and I put together when we were creating MARROW so that we could better understand the customer we’d be connecting to.
 We ended up writing 4 different buyer personas (Susan, Steve, Sam and Shannon) that gave us insight into who would be likely to use our service and how we can provide more value to them.
 Our personas have helped us in our content creation by targeting specific buyer personas at different times.

 I think it’s important to note though that your buyer persona can change, so don’t be afraid to update it.
 Often times, especially when starting out, your original idea will pivot and change before you find something that sticks.
 For this reason your persona is likely to also grow, shift and change as the business does.
 Measure, adjust, repeat!